 Tickets

-Due to the revival in the Wolves' performance, matches are often sold out.
-To get tickets for matches in the Premier League you need a membership, which you can purchase via the official website of the club.
-A membership costs 35 pounds, after which you can also order tickets on the site.
+Given the revival of the club's performance, matches are often sold out.
+To get tickets for matches in the Premier League you need a membership, which you can purchase via the club's official website.
+A membership costs 35 pounds.
+After purchasing a membership, you can also order tickets on the website.

 How to get there

-Wolverhampton is a fairly compact city with everything within walking distance, and Molineux is no different being just a few minutes' walk from the centre.
-From Wolverhampton St. George's stop, terminus of the West Midlands Metro from Birmingham, it's less than ten minutes' walk to the stadium, and even shorter from Wolverhampton train station.
+Wolverhampton is a fairly compact city with everything within walking distance, and Molineux is no different being just a few minutes away from the centre.
+From Wolverhampton St. George's stop, the terminus of the West Midlands Metro from Birmingham, it's less than a ten-minute walk to the stadium.
+The train station of Wolverhampton is even closer.

 Images: Shutterstock